cnishaanntt/Doodledetect/README.md

  A Child's world is full of fantasies and they expect great attention from their care takers.
  At times they may not coommunicate their needs in an expressive way.

-Expecto Patronum - doodle detector comes to the rescue It prompts for your email address initally, then
+Expecto Patronum - doodle detector comes to the rescue.
-It analyzes the kids drawings and matches with the best ones through google object detection api Click the New button for drawing new doodles
+It prompts for your email address initally, then it analyzes the kids drawings and matches with the best ones through google object detection api.
+Click the New button for drawing new doodles.
-Click on the '>' button to get the unique url to your email address You could then track their drawings through the unique url sent to your email id Once you decide to fulfill their wishes click on the magic spark icon It takes you to the walmart page
+Click on the '>' button to get the unique url to your email address.
+You could then track their drawings through the unique url sent to your email id.
+Once you decide to fulfill their wishes click on the magic spark/ flame icon.
+It takes you to the walmart page.
-You could then fulfill their wishes instantly
+You could then fulfill their wishes instantly.

 This makes the kids valued and overcome any obstacles quickly.